tony-yang/smt_benchmark/README.md

 ### Running Individual Tool
-Alternatively, we can also run individual script to analyze the benchmark, translate SMT2 language into the native peticodiac format, and invoke a specific solver.
+Alternatively, we can also run individual script to analyze the benchmark, translate between SMT2 language and the native peticodiac format, and invoke a specific solver.

 To run the benchmark analyzer, go to the utility directory, and run the Python script.
 This will take several minutes to process over 8000 files